Skip to Content

 Your breath and sweat make the air inside of your tent get humid quickly.
 Ventilation replaces the moist interior air with drier outside air.
 The less moisture in the tent, the less condensation you’ll experience.
 A few tips to improve tent ventilation include:

 • Stake the tent out in a way that maximizes the space between the rainfly and tent inner- This is only possible on double wall tents.
-You want to allow as much air as possible to pass between the mesh inner and rainfly as well as the rainfly and the ground on the sides.
+You want to allow as much air as possible to pass between the mesh inner tent and rainfly as well as the rainfly and the ground on the sides.
 If you’re using a single wall tent, stake the tent tautly so that the mesh sections are held open and not sagging.
 You want to allow as much air to pass through as possible.
 This way, dryer fresh air will enter and humid interior air will leave.
+If you pitch your tent properly, you will improve ventilation.

-• Leave the vestibule open- This allows more air to pass between the rainfly and tent inner.
-It also allows fresh air to flow into the tent through the main door if you leave it open.
-Of course, you’ll want to close the vestibule if it starts to rain.
+• Leave the vestibule doors open- Leaving the door open allows more air to pass between the rainfly and tent inner.
+It also allows fresh air to flow into the tent body through the main tent door if you leave it open.
+Of course, you’ll want to close the vestibule and keep the tent sealed up if it starts to rain.

 • If there is a breeze, position your tent so a door or window faces into it- The breeze will blow through your tent and replace the humid air inside with fresh drier air from the outside.

 • Don’t use the rainfly if you don’t expect rain- If you’re using a double wall tent, you can nearly eliminate condensation by sleeping without the rainfly.
+Just pitch the tent body.
 Moisture will just evaporate away.
 Of course, you’ll want to check the weather forecast and make sure the sky is clear so you don’t get rained on in the night.

 a tent without a rainfly